A copy of the Terms of Service can be found here.

 Curology seeks to employ reasonable physical, electronic, and administrative security measures, designed to safeguard your Personal Information within our organization.

 However, please be aware that no method of data transmission over the Internet or method of electronic storage can be guaranteed to be perfectly secure.
 As a result, while Curology takes the measures stated above to protect your Personal Information, it cannot ensure or guarantee the security of any information you transmit to Curology or through the Website.
-CUROLOGY DOES NOT COVENANT, REPRESENT, OR WARRANT THAT THE TRANSMISSION OF YOUR PERSONAL INFORMATION ONLINE WILL BE SECURE, AND YOU DO SO AT YOUR OWN RISK.
+ACCORDINGLY, CUROLOGY DOES NOT COVENANT, REPRESENT, OR WARRANT THAT THE TRANSMISSION OR STORAGE OF YOUR PERSONAL INFORMATION ONLINE WILL BE SECURE, AND YOU PROVIDE CUROLOGY WITH PERSONAL INFORMATION AND/OR SENSITIVE PERSONAL INFORMATION, AT YOUR OWN RISK.

 Your cooperation is imperative in safeguarding your Personal Information.
 Choose your Account password carefully, as anyone with access to your Account password will be able to assume your online identity and view your medical information, change your Personal Information, and communicate with your Curology health care providers.
 It is your responsibility to prevent disclosure of your password to others, and to change your password if you feel that its security has been compromised.
 You may change your password from your Account profile page after logging into your Account.